JacquesOlivierLachaud/AT/CodeOpenCV/README.md

-# A fast implementation of Ambrosio-Tortorelli functional allowing
+# A 2D implementation of Ambrosio-Tortorelli functional for interactive restoration.

-# interactive restoration.
+It is fast implementation of the Ambrosio-Tortorelli functional based on alternate minimization steps, where each step is optimized through a semi-implicit scheme.
+It relies on OpenCV for data structures and display.

 # Installation